 Faster Tour Search: Designing for Learnability

-1. Defined success across teams—speed and trainability
+1. Defining success across teams—speed and trainability

-2. Reframed search as a decision-making system
+2. Reframing search as a decision-making system

-Designed a unified workflow that brought key booking criteria into one place.
+I led the design of a unified workflow that brought key booking criteria into one place.

-3. Proved value before committing to build
+3. Proving value before committing to build

 Validated with agents that the new flow improved speed and confidence (Rated 9/10).